polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

 2. Open the plain text chain specification for the parachain template node in a text editor

-3. Set the `para_id` to the parachain identifier that you previously reserved.
+3. Set the `para_id` to the parachain identifier that you previously reserved

       For example, if your reserved identifier is `2000`, set the `para_id` field to 2000: